binhlecong/class_notifier/README.md

 - Github: [@Gideon2801](https://github.com/Gideon2801)

 ## Ideas
-<p>Students all over the world have to attend online classes, which involves joining online meetings via URLs.
-This app is created to facilitate online studying by **delivering online link through push notification**, helping students join class on time and easily.</p>
+Due to the COVID pandemic, students all over the world have to attend online classes, which involves joining online meetings via URLs.
+This app is created to facilitate online studying by **delivering online link through push notification**, helping students join class on time and easily.<br><br>
-<p>Moreover, Class Notifier also make it easy for student to share class info among friends.
+Moreover, Class Notifier also make it easy for student to share class info among friends.
 A student can create a classroom info and then share it with his/her friends by **creating a QR code from that class**.
-The app will **scans the QR code and automatically imports** the class into the list.</p>
+The app will **scans the QR code and automatically imports** the class into the list.

+## Features
+- Save class infomation to database
+    - Select importance of class
+    - Specify a URL leading to the class
+    - Alarm before a certain amount of time
+- Push notification remind student to join class
+    - Click on notification to open link instantly
+    - Set class as a one-time event or repeated weekly
+- Create a QR code that contain info of a classroom
+- Scan the QR code and import class information

 ## Demo